mdolab/MACH-Aero/machAeroTutorials/intro.rst

 .. warning:: Please view this tutorial as a *bare-minimum* tutorial and not as a comprehensive tutorial.
 To gain proficiency and flexibility with the MACH tools, it is necessary to explore the dedicated documentation, source code, docstrings, and code comments of each tool.

-This tutorial starts from scratch and leads the user through the steps necessary to conduct aerodynamic shape optimization of a B717 wing.
+This tutorial starts from scratch and slowly builds up the users capability in aerodynamic analysis and optimziation.
+The tutorials start with airfoil analysis and optimization followed by wing analysis and optimization.
+The later more advance tutorials cover overset meshes and intersections.
 The tutorial files are located on `GitHub <https://github.com/mdolab/MACH-Aero/>`__.
 The scripts referenced in the tutorial can be found in the tutorial directory, organized according to section.
 Although these scripts should be executable without any modifications, **we highly recommend that you create a separate directory and type out the lines of code by yourself.**